adikulkarni11/adikulkarni11/README.md

 - 🔭 I’m currently working on [improving image instance segmentation with Mask RCNN](https://caiwending.cse.uconn.edu/person/aditya-kulkarni/)

+- :school: I'm currently pursuing a **B.S. in Computer Science and Engineering with a concentration in Computational Data Analytics**

 - 🌱 I’m currently learning **Cloud Computing!**

 - 👯 I’m looking to collaborate on **anything related to AI!
 Specifically ML**